Become a Friend of Arriving New Students (FANS)

 You'll also get to have a lot of fun!

-Note that to become a FAN, you'll need to be studying at the University in September 2014.
+To become a FANS, you'll need to be studying at the University in September 2015.

 Want more information?